Mobile menu toggle

 Apple has already released updated iOS 15.8.7, iPadOS 15.8.7, iOS 17.6.15, iPadOS 16.7.15 and iOS 18.7.7 for compatible iPhones and iPads to patch Coruna and DarkSword exploits.

-Now, the company has confirmed to Wired that it will roll out another iOS 18 to patch the DarkSword exploit.
-This update will target iPhones that support iOS 26 but are still running iOS 18 for some reason.
+On Tuesday, the company confirmed to Wired that it would bring out another iOS 18 version to patch the DarkSword exploit.
+This will target iPhones that support iOS 26 but are still running iOS 18 for some reason.

-Detailed a couple of weeks ago, the two sophisticated vulnerabilities can take over certain iPhones when an unsuspecting user visits a website with malicious code — no taps, downloads or warnings.
+As detailed a couple of weeks ago, the two sophisticated vulnerabilities DarkSword and Coruna can take over certain iPhones when an unsuspecting user visits a website with malicious code — no taps, downloads or warnings.
 Given the severity, Apple updated older iOS builds to patch the exploits.

 iPhones running iOS 26 aren’t affected, as the vulnerability is already fixed in the latest release.